fabiofelix/xHiPP/README.md

 First and foremost, execute the RUN_SERVER script.
 After this, just execute RUN_CLIENT to open your browse showing xHiPP.

 After loading, a user can interact with groups on the left and with treemap on the right, zooming in and out the structure.
-Moreover, some there are some options to remove group boundary, present transparent groups or show some group summarization.
+Moreover, there are some options to remove group boundary, present transparent groups or show some group summarization.

-A user can see information inside data points in different ways, depending on the data type, text, image, audio or other types of data.
+A user can see information inside data points in different ways, depending on the data type (text, image, audio or other types of data).

 **DEPENDING ON DATA AND ATTRIBUTE QUANTITY, AND CLUSTERING/PROJECTION ALGORITHMS CHOSEN, THE PROCESSING TIME CAN TAKE A LOT.
 PLEASE, BE CAREFUL WITH K-MEDOID ALGORITHM, BECAUSE OF ITS COMPLEXITY TIME.**